InfinityBotList/apoptosis/README.md

 ## Layers

 To make development of Omniplex's many different services/features easier, Apoptosis uses a layer system where each layer is a self contained service containing both Luau and Rust code.
-See ``src/layers/sample.rs`` for a simple example of what a layer looks like
+See ``src/layers/sample.rs`` for a simple example of what a layer looks like.

+Most Omniplex layers will use either pure Rust or a mix of Rust and Luau code.
+A large amount of the Luau boilerplate code is included in ``service`` module.

 ## Example Configuration